danshearer/COVID-19-UK-Science/README.md

     silent on the topic of contact tracing, while WHO and many countries are  very clear that coronavirus cannot be managed without it.
-In addition the UK government explicitly stopped contact tracing as a deliberte policy All citizens need to be aware that at some point the UK government will have to catch up with the world and initiate tracing.
+In addition the UK government explicitly stopped contact tracing as a deliberate policy.
+All citizens need to be aware that at some point the UK government will have to catch up with the world and initiate tracing.
 We can do that by recording who we know who has it (there are several apps now, although most of them are tangential to